KudrinKonstantinA/lodb/README.md

 # LoDB

-I decided to create a database in Python.
+I decided to create a program for management databaseы in Python.
 One weekend, I had nothing to do, so I decided to make a DBMS.
 It took about a week and I decided to upload my work to the court.

 # Python library
 Only standard libraries are used.